 5. Add curry leaves, ginger and green chili if you have not added earlier.
 Saute for a minute until the leaves turn crisp.

-7. Add the cooled millets and squeeze in lemon juice.
+7. Turn off the heat.
+Add the cooled millets and squeeze in lemon juice.

 8. Mix everything well.